edniaj/centralised_exchange/cpp_router/documentation/architecture.md

 [FIX Clients] → [DNS/Load Balancer] → [Multiple FIX Gateways]
                                       (Each gateway handles max N connections)
 #### Explaination

 DNS Load Balancer will issue Fix Gateway IP address to the FIX Clients.
 FIX Clients will send trade orders to Fix Gateway which will redirect the orders to the correct Symbol Router.
+Fix gateway (brokers) will also check balance before sending trade orders, if balance low then dont send to matching engine

 This architecture will allow us to horizontally scale the FIX Gateways so that MORE USERS can trade.